Syslog777/psak/README.md

 exploit_modules | holds each psak exploit module package setup.py | psak installation file

-7. Use parser.add_argument('--your-module', help='help message') to add
-a quick help message for your module

 ### Installation Instructions
 Copy and paste the following into your terminal as user root